MakeHub-tw/MLX90640/README.md

 The driver inside the repository is designed to work on [mbed](https://www.mbed.com/), but it seems not so hard to port it to other platforms.

 ### SparkFun MLX90640 Arduino Example

 We've tested SparkFun's devices on Arduino with https://github.com/sparkfun/SparkFun_MLX90640_Arduino_Example

+### Pimoroni MLX90640 (Mainly for Raspberry Pi)

+We've tested Pimoroni's examples on Raspberry Pi with https://github.com/pimoroni/mlx90640-library

+This should be the starting point if you'd like to play with MLX90640

+### WARINGS.
+Especially for Jetson Nano

+By the way, it's said that some code might try to "WRITE" to the EEPROM inside MLX90640 and cause the device damanged.
+See https://github.com/pimoroni/mlx90640-library/issues/38

+Be careful about this!
+And we are trying to investigate the problem.